vineethkumarv/sv-wiki/Processes.md

 ## disable fork

-Terminate all child thread below the current contest level.
+On execution of the disable fork, all the active process will get terminated.